PROVE IT Act – Let’s Get Loud, Take Action!

 How else can I help?

-You only need to email your members of Congress once yourself.
-Then, share this page with any friends, family and coworkers who want to help pave the way for a CBAM in the U.S.!
+You only need to call your members of Congress once yourself.
+Then, share this page with any friends, family and coworkers who want to help support this important legislation!

 Who is Citizens’ Climate Lobby?